sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_notification_channel_opsgenie.md

 * `id` - (Computed) The ID of the Notification Channel.

 * `version` - (Computed) The current version of the Notification Channel.

-* `share_with_current_team` - (Optional) If set to `true` it will share notification channel only with current team (in which user is logged in).
-  Otherwise, it will share it with all teams, which is the default behaviour.

 ## Import